fguerri/AzureVNetIntegrationPatterns/README.md

 ![Figure 3 - NOT DISPLAYED](/Figures/figure3.png)
 *Figure 3.
 VNet injection for dedicated services (Azure Cache for Redis is used as an example).
 Resources allocated to a service instance can be deployed to a VNet belonging to the instance’s owner and therefore can be exposed on private IP addresses in the VNet’s address space.*

 * VNet-injected services are usually deployed to a dedicated subnet that cannot contain any other services (such as Virtual Machines) deployed by the user.
+This is referred to in Azure documentation as [subnet delegation](https://docs.microsoft.com/en-us/azure/virtual-network/subnet-delegation-overview), each VNet-injected service requires its own delegated subnet.
 The minimum number of required IP addresses in the subnet depends on the service.
 Please refer to the official documentation of each specific service for details.
 * VNet-injected services are exposed over IP addresses that belong to the VNet’s address space.
 Therefore, at the network layer, these services behave just like Virtual Machines.
 More specifically, they can
 	* Initiate connections to, and receive connections from, Virtual Machines in the same VNet (or in other VNets connected to it via VNet peering or VNet-2-VNet IPSec tunnels);
 	* Initiate connections to, and receive connections from, on-prem hosts over VPN tunnels or Expressroute;